macder/medusa-fulfillment-shippo/README.md

 > :information\_source: Requires Medusa ^1.3.5

-**Notice:** *Shippo recently made a change causing a regression that may cause rates at checkout to only return fallback rates.
-Those impacted should verify that shipping options in shippo app [setting->rates-at-checkout](https://apps.goshippo.com/settings/rates-at-checkout) have services under the details column.*
+**Notice:** *Shippo recently made a change with a regression that may cause rates at checkout to only return fallback rates.
+To resolve, verify that shipping options in shippo app [setting->rates-at-checkout](https://apps.goshippo.com/settings/rates-at-checkout) have services under the details column.
+The regression may have cleared them.*

 Shippo fulfillment provider for Medusa Commerce.